fuzzywe/LINUX/FILE IN LINUX.md

 The **Security Copy Protocol (SCP)** is a network protocol used for secure file transfer between a local host and a remote host over a secure channel.
 It is part of the **Secure Shell (SSH)** protocol suite and provides encryption for data during transmission, ensuring the confidentiality and integrity of the files being transferred.

+Then he asked me some linux commands.., what is scp, how scp is different from cp, there’s a file you need to fine the lines containing your name, this I answered partially using grep and pipe.

 a file you need to print the lines containing a pattern along with line number.
 To which i answered partially using grep and pipe so he was okay with it.

 ### Key features of SCP: